Chinese Egg Tarts are a traditional dessert served for Chinese New Year to bring abundance in the coming year.

 - Using a pastry cutter, blend butter, flour and sugar into a coarse crumbly mixture.

-- Roll out the dough to about 1/8 of an inch thick.
+- Roll out the dough to about ⅛ inch thick.
 Use a round cookie cutter, cut out 12 rounds.
 You can use a fluted cutter or gently press a fork into the edge for decoration.
-Place in the cupcake wrappers.
+Place in the cupcake wrappers or straight into the cupcake pan.

 Egg Filling